AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 zero weights must be removed from the ANTARES study playlist in order not to be simulated unnecessarily.

+### **`solver`**

+Value: String specifying the name of a solver.
+Default value: Cbc.

+To use another solver than Coin, you have to build the package with the chosen solver, please contact us.
+It’s not possible to put it on github for the moment.

 ### **`additional-constraints`**

 Value: string specifying the name of a file.